codorjan/sci0drivers/README.md

 [1]: https://github.com/roybaer/foss_sci_drivers

+## Build Instructions

+The FB-01 driver is known to build with NASM 2.12.01 and newer on Linux.
+Simply type `make` at a command prompt.
+Yasm should also work, try `make ASM=yasm`.

 ## Yamaha FB-01 FM Sound Generator

 In 2017 I acquired a Yamaha FB-01 sound generator to add to my stack of